SecOntologyLab/5G-hybrid-threats/README.md

 ## License

-The work is released under either the **Creative Commons Zero (CC0)** license to maximize reusability and collaboration; or the MIT license if attribution is a priority.
+The 5G Hybrid Threat Ontology is licensed under CC-BY 4.0.
+All accompanying scripts and code are licensed under the MIT License.

 ## Acknowledgments